-Players and Storytellers, through the agency of the characters or through frank discussion, can set up tir frames for the lotus a Crane is studying.
-Most often, Crane remains focused on a lotus until he achieves demonstrates some new insight into it.
-This may be simple matter that takes but a few nights, or a lengthy quest that may take years.
-The higher the student's Dharma, the more ambitious the task.
+Players and Storytellers, through the agency of their characters or through frank discussion, can set up time frames for the lotus a Crane is studying.
+Most often, a Crane remains focused on a lotus until he achieves or demonstrates some new insight into it.
+This may be a